justkennyclub/predator/README.md

     ```
     python predator.py
     ```
-  <li>Open web browser, type in url: localhost:5000 or 127.0.0.1:5000, if the application is not automatically opened and run.</li>
+  <li>Open a web browser, type in url: localhost:5000 or 127.0.0.1:5000, if the application is not automatically opened and run.</li>
 </ol>

 <h2>Using</h2>